arq

 # WorkerSettings defines the settings to use when creating the work,

-# it's used by the arq cli.
+# It's used by the arq CLI.

 class WorkerSettings: